ryu-compin/pwa4wp/readme.txt

 = 1.1.4 =
 Update:
 Added preview page to default exclude URL.
+Fixed issue:
+Preview pages were not excluded from cache.
+Left margin of pwa4wp-admin.css in several admin pages.
+In admin console, some words were not translated.

 == Changelog ==
 = 1.1.4 =
 Update:
 Added preview page to default exclude URL.
+Fixed issue:
+Preview pages were not excluded from cache.
+Left margin of pwa4wp-admin.css in several admin pages.
+In admin console, some words were not translated.

 = 1.1.3 =
 Fixed issue: